 There is nothing better than comfort food home-cookin’!
-This pork tenderloin Instant Pot recipe is not the dry and stringy pork tenderloin that you grew up eating.
-It has so much flavor and tenderness that you’ll want to make it every week!
+This pork tenderloin Instant Pot recipe is not the dry and stringy like other pork tenderloin recipes that you grew up eating.
+It has so much flavor and tenderness that you’ll want to make it every week.

 You all loved our Instant Pot Pork Roast recipe so much that we wanted to make another Instant Pot pork dish just to mix things up!
-This Instant Pot Pork Tenderloin is tender, juicy, and so easy to make!
+This Instant Pot Pork Tenderloin Recipe is tender, juicy, and so easy to make.
 Let’s hop to it.

 What Part of the Pig: Tenderloin